Bawnboy: Name

 Bawnboy takes its name from the term "bawn", the defensive wall surrounding an Irish tower house.
 It is the anglicised version of the Irish word badhún meaning "cattle-stronghold" or "cattle-enclosure" – its original purpose was to protect cattle during an attack.
-The remains of a late medieval bawn is to be seen at Bawnboy House, which is the origin of the village name.
+Described in early records as the Corrasmongan estate, the remains of a late medieval bawn is to be seen at Bawnboy House, which is the origin of the village name.
 The earliest surviving mention of the placename is in the 1663 Hearth Money Rolls for Templeport where it is called Baonboy.
 Another name for the village is Kilsub or Kilsob.

 The 1622 Survey of County Cavan states:Sir Richard Greames, holdeth 1000 acres of this land, upon which there is built a Bawne of stone and lyme, sixty foot square and nine foot high, with a little stone house within, where in Lieutenant William Ruttledge dwelleth and hath a lease thereof and of 200 acres of land for 21 yeares and the rest of Sir Richard's 1000 acres are sett to the Irish from yeare to yeare, who plowgh after ye Irish fashion.The 1665 Down Survey map depicts it as Sir William Parson's Land.

 By a deed dated 9 April 1711, the Mannor of Parsonstowne alias Bawneboy was granted, inter alia, to Morley Saunders.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Bawnboy.

 In 1816 John Bourke held a lease of the townland of Bawnboy from John Enery.

 Historical population

 In the Hearth Money Rolls compiled on 29 September 1663 there were three taxpayers listed in Baonboy- William Lawther Esq., Stephen Murphy and Patricke Atcheson.

-The 1821 Census of Ireland states that the population of the village was 189.
+The 1821 census of Ireland states that the population of the village was 189.

-The 1831 Census of Ireland states that there were 12 houses in the village, all occupied.
+The 1831 census of Ireland states that there were 12 houses in the village, all occupied.
 The population was 60, of which 28 were males and 32 females, so the population had dropped by 129 since 1821.
 The occupations were 2 female servants, 1 male servant, 1 professional, 4 retailers or craftsmen, 6 agricultural labourers, 4 farmers.

 The Bawnboy Valuation Office Field books are available for 1839-1840.

-The 1841 Census of Ireland states that there were 26 houses in the village, 8 of which were unoccupied.
+The 1841 census of Ireland states that there were 26 houses in the village, 8 of which were unoccupied.
 The population was 96, of which 47 were males and 49 females, so the population had increased by 36 since 1831.